 Cost under $30

-It can be your husband, your child, or your dog but curl up on the couch, find a happy movie on Netflix and pop some popcorn or open the chips and dip.
-Just give yourself a couple of hours to not think about anything else nut how funny Melissa McCarthy is!
+It can be your husband, child, or dog, but curl up on the couch, find a happy movie on Netflix and pop some popcorn, or open the chips and dip.
+Just give yourself a couple of hours to not think about anything else, nut how funny Melissa McCarthy is!

 I love bookstores.
 I love bookstores more if they also serve coffee.
-If I need to escape for a few hours, I will head to Barnes and Noble, grab a Grande Soy Latte and spend some time running my fingers through the books (.
-There is something very peaceful and calming to my soul about the smell of coffee and books all mixed.
-Grab a couple of magazines and flip through them while you are finishing up.
+If I need to escape for a few hours, I will head to Barnes and Noble, grab a Grande Soy Latte and spend some time running my fingers through the books.
+Something very peaceful and calming to my soul about the smell of coffee and books all mixed.
+Grab a couple of magazines and flip through them while finishing up.
 It’s ok.
 They don’t mind!

 Most towns or neighboring towns have a great walking path.
-I have one to the north and one to the south, both about twenty minutes from me.
-It is so beautiful to get outside when you are feeling stressed or anxious and just breath the outside air.
-Take an audiobook (rented from the library), a podcast, some music, or nothing at all and lose yourself for a bit.
-Allow yourself to not think.
-Chose to let go of all negativity and fill your mind and heart with joy.
+I have one to the north and one to the south, about twenty minutes from me.
+It is beautiful to get outside when you feel stressed or anxious and breathe the outside air.
+Take an audiobook (rented from the library), a podcast, some music, or nothing and lose yourself for a bit.
+Allow yourself not to think.
+Chose to let go of negativity and fill your mind and heart with joy.
 Just for that hour.
-If you don’t have a walking path, just walk out your front door.
+Just walk out your front door if you don’t have a walking path.